 - Don’t forget to have travel insurance for when you are visiting from out of the country.
 We use World Nomads for our insurance and highly recommend it.
 Really easy to get a quote!
 You can read our entire review of World Nomads for travel insurance here.

 - If you are looking for apartments to rent in each of the cities you could use Airbnb, we used this for many other stays in Europe.
-If you haven’t used Airbnb before you can claim a credit here!

 - We also buy a guide book for every place we visit, which helps make it easy to look things up, a map and information about the places we are visiting without using phone data.
 Some of our favourites are Lonely Planet, Rough Guides and Rick Steve’s for Europe.